Aveek-Saha/blog/content/post/electron-svelte.md

 npm i -D concurrently
 ```

-Then we'll create a script to run both Svelte and Electron paralelly.
+Then we'll create a script to run both Svelte and Electron parallelly.

 ```json
 {